One more way we crush the competition

 The business first entered the sand and gravel industry in 1980 when most of its production equipment was stationary at its Gravel facility in Shelton.
 This pattern of operations lasted into the late 90s when it became clear that both recycling and mobile crushing were the wave of the future.

-Over the past 15 years or so, Brennan has continued to use and embrace new technology in both the recycling and mobile crushing markets.
-Brennan mobile units can now be found anywhere in the state.
+Over the past 20 years or so, Brennan has continued to use and embrace new technology in both the recycling and mobile crushing markets.
+Brennan mobile units can be deployed anywhere in the state.